vignesh02/BebopRebopAPI/README.md

-"Nothing gets the taste of shame and humiliation out of your mouth like [BebopRebopAPI]"
+"Nothing gets the taste of shame and humiliation out of your mouth like a piece of [BebopRebopAPI]"

  \-Garrison Keillor